-Cloud computing structures offer companies numerous advantages including, most importantly, ease of scalability for IT services, organisational flexibility, access regardless of location, and reduced hardware costs.
-To fully benefit from these advantages, you need applications that are specifically designed for and that can be operated in a cloud environment.
-This is where the cloud native development approach comes in.
+Cloud computing offers many advantages for businesses.
+These include easy scalability of IT services, organisational flexibility, remote access, and reduced hardware costs.
+To fully benefit from these advantages, applications must be specifically designed for and operated within a cloud environment.
+This is precisely where the cloud native development approach comes into play.

 How does cloud native work?